jjt/jjt.github.io/_posts/2013-11-25-why-any-developer-should-check-out-the-ergodox-keyboard.md

 This is my first mechanical keyboard after many happy years on [Thinkpad travel keyboards][2] and I've been enjoying the satisfying feel of the switches' tactile bump at the actuation point.
 I went with Cherry MX browns, which are very quiet at the point of actuation.
 They will click from the keys bottoming out and from releasing the key, however, but I think most non-chiclet keyboards will do so.

 I managed to snag one of the last prototype boards and assembled the parts myself.
 Since it would have been expensive to produce a one-off case due in part to its [intricate plate layer][10], I opted for board-mount switches instead and just sat the PCBs right on fun foam.
-It worked very well - the foam distributed the weight along the PCB and let the solder tails sink in.
+It worked very well - the foam distributed the weight along the PCB while letting the solder tails sink in.

 ![jjt-ergo-prototype.jpg](/assets/media/jjt-ergo-prototype.jpg)